top of page

 Photo by Abbey Villasis

-One floor up to the ground floor, you will see a wall on the left displaying two paintings by Ramina Saadatkhan.
-I was drawn to these works because they are unapologetically loud and do not hold back in expressing an inner world.
-This may be a personal response, or perhaps reflective of a broader trend.
-Still, as someone who works in photography, I often gravitate toward greyscales and muted tones, largely because I photograph cities.
-Seeing these paintings was therefore a pleasant surprise.
+One floor up from the ground floor was a wall on the left displaying two paintings by Ramina Saadatkhan.
+To me, these works were unapologetically loud and did not hold back in expressing a private inner world.
 Saadatkhan does not seem concerned with appearing restrained or adhering to current trends; instead, she embraces bright colour as a means of emotional expression.
-It is easy to forget how powerful colour can be in communicating an interior life.
+It is easy to forget just how powerful colour can be in communicating an interior life.
 In these two works, I felt fear, love, tension, and excitement simultaneously.

 Gazelli Art House